riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `MIRI_BE_RUSTC` when set to any value tells the Miri driver to actually not interpret the code but compile it like rustc would.
 This is useful to be sure that the compiled `rlib`s are compatible with Miri.
+  When set while running `cargo-miri`, it indicates that we are part of a sysroot build (for which some crates need special treatment).
+* `MIRI_CWD` when set to any value tells the Miri driver to change to the given directory after loading all the source files, but before commencing interpretation.
+This is useful if the interpreted program wants a different working directory at run-time than at build-time.

 ## Miri `extern` functions